-The appropriation for the Primary Care Initiative (PCI) for FY 2021 is $624,374, a reduction of 1.42% ($8,993) from the FY 2020 appropriation.
+The appropriation for the Primary Care Initiative (PCI) for FY 2022 is $624,374, the same as FY 2021 (the FY 2021 funding included a reduction of 1.42% or $8,993 from the FY 2020 appropriation).
 The Carver College of Medicine Office of Statewide Clinical Education Program (OSCEP) operates four continuing programs with this appropriation.
 These initiatives fill important gaps in the state’s efforts to educate, retain and track health professionals.

 Program allocations are as follows:

 - Regional Medical Education Centers Grant Program $156,824